Louisiana digging out after tornadoes plow through homes

 Two people were killed and multiple others were injured as the storm front blew across the South, upending homes and the lives of the residents in them.
-The dead included a woman north of Dallas and a person in St. Bernard Parish, next to New Orleans.
+The dead included Connor Lambert, 25, in St. Bernard Parish, next to New Orleans, and a woman north of Dallas.
 Authorities didn’t immediately describe how they were killed.

 Edwards declared an emergency in St. Bernard, Orleans, Jefferson and St. Tammany parishes.
 After flying over the area Wednesday, he walked the streets of the tornado-stricken Arabi community near New Orleans, greeting storm victims picking through the wreckage of their homes.